ignas26/colour_selector-redux-nodeJS/README.md

 About the game

-   In every level of this game the player has got to choose exactly 5 (five) colours that vary the rest of the colour block.
-In the current version of the game there are an infinite amount of levels.
-Also there is a possibility to track ones results.
-One can play only after loging in as an admin.
+   In every level of this game a player has got to choose exactly 5 (five) colours that vary the rest of the colour block.
+There are 22 levels available.
+There's also a possibility to track player's results.
+One can play only after logging in as an admin.

 Downloading